lilnoun1112/theworks/src/blog/2024-07-17-a-frequency-independent-phase-shifter.md

 tags: Preprint
 featured: false
-preview: A frequency-independent phase shift is determined such that two phase shifted versions of a signal ...
+preview: A frequency-independent phase shift is determined such that two phase shifted versions of a signal can be summed whereby the resulting amplitude spectrum is unchanged.
 image: /img/fips-thumbnail.png
 fullarticle: https://osf.io/ps8zy/download/
 ---